-Each county has a community specialist palliative care team.
+Each county has a community specialist palliative care team (CPCT).
 These teams are sometimes based in the local hospice, in the grounds of a hospital or healthcare unit, or in a separate location.
-Each team has a number of specially trained nurses that work with a consultant in palliative medicine.
-The team guides you through your child's symptom management alongside your GP (family doctor) and public health nurse (PHN).
-Some teams are larger than others, and include social workers, occupational therapists and physiotherapists.
-Others are much smaller.
+Each team has a number of specially trained nurses who work with a consultant in palliative medicine.
+The team guides and supports you through your child's symptom management alongside your GP (family doctor), paediatrician and the team in your shared care centre.

+Some CPCTs are larger than others and may include social workers, occupational therapists and physiotherapists.